vloup/Com506-SecurityProtocols/Questions.md

 In the end, pAE is what you try to get by creating EtM, MtE and E&M schemes.
 You want to avoid any forgeries since you add authentication on top of the encryption scheme.
 We just show that, by looking at the encryption function as a probabilistic one, malleability kills the property of being secure against forged ciphertext in the MtE and E&M construction, but is still secure when being used with the EtM construction.

+### Q13
+Q: In the first part of the presentation, do we not simply care about the plaintext to be authenticated?

+A: In the case of a malleable cipher, authenticating the plaintext only is not sufficient.
+If you do so, you do not know which exact ciphertext got your authenticated plaintext.

+This subtle detail allows enough room for an adversary to take your original message, change the ciphertext but still have a valid plaintext/tag, and replay it later.
+The recipient of the message will be fooled even if it asks for fresh/unseen ciphertext/tag tuple.

+Practically, as an example, you can have initial encrypted+authenticated message that says "sell half of my stocks from company whatever".
+An adversary intercepting the message can then generate a second fresh new message and sell the other half of your stocks.

+Turns out that, in the case of probabilistic encryption, authenticating what you send is better than authenticating what you mean.
+Later in the presentation, we require the nAE to have correctness and tinyness.
+The properties do remove malleability.